syncfusion/blazor-docs/src/richtexteditor/rich-text-editor/paste-cleanup.md

 ## Keep format

-When `KeepFormat` is set to true, the copied content will maintain all the style formatting allowed in the `AllowedStyleProps` on pasting the content in the editor.
+When `KeepFormat` is set to true, the copied content will maintain all the style formatting allowed in the `AllowedStyleProperties` on pasting the content in the editor.

-When `KeepFormat` is set to false, the style in the copied content will be removed without considering the allowed styles in the `AllowedStyleProps` when pasting the content in the editor.
+When `KeepFormat` is set to false, the style in the copied content will be removed without considering the allowed styles in the `AllowedStyleProperties` when pasting the content in the editor.

 > When `KeepFormat` value is set true, the API property [Prompt](#prompt-dialog) and [PlainText](#paste-as-plain-text) should be set to false.